hasura/graphql-engine/docs/graphql/core/guides/export-graphql-schema.rst

   # Getting the schema in .json format
   gq https://my-graphql-engine.com/v1/graphql --introspect --format json > schema.json

-Using **Apollo CLI**
+Using **Apollo Rover**
 --------------------

-Using Apollo CLI, you can get the schema as follows:
+Using Apollo Rover, you can get the schema as follows:

-Run ``npm install -g apollo`` to install the Apollo CLI.
+Run ``npm install -g @apollo/rover`` to install the Apollo Rover.
 You can then run the following command to download the GraphQL schema:

 .. code-block:: bash

   # If the GraphQL engine is running at https://my-graphql-engine.com/v1/graphql,
   # without an admin secret
-  apollo schema:download --endpoint https://my-graphql-engine.com/v1/graphql
+  rover graph introspect --endpoint https://my-graphql-engine.com/v1/graphql > schema.graphql

   # If Hasura GraphQL engine is running with an admin secret
-  apollo schema:download --endpoint https://my-graphql-engine.com/v1/graphql --header "X-Hasura-Admin-Secret: adminsecretkey"
+  rover graph introspect --endpoint https://my-graphql-engine.com/v1/graphql --header "X-Hasura-Admin-Secret: adminsecretkey" > schema.graphql

-Note that ``apollo schema:download`` is an alias of the command `apollo service:download <https://github.com/apollographql/apollo-tooling#apollo-servicedownload-output>`__.

-By default, this downloads the schema to a file called ``schema.json``.
-This command has no other output types.